MakeGamesWithUs/GottaCodeEmAll-Cloupp/steps/Customizing your monster.md

 ========================
 We know that variables store information to use later, but what does a function do?
 A function stores code that can be run from other parts of the program.
 Code that it is going to be used more than once or in different parts of a program probably belongs in a function.
 We set our ```element``` variable in a function because the game tries to call the ```addToBattle``` function when it starts to set up your monster.

 When you setup a Leaf-element monster you entered a battle against a Fire-element monster.
 What happens if you change that line to ```element = MonsterElement.Fire``` or ```element = MonsterElement.Water```?
 Changing what we store in the ```element``` variable changes both what our monster looks like and what our opponent looks like.
 This happens because the game code reads the ```element``` variable to help it decide how to set up the battle!
+Try it out and choose what monster you want to use.

 Naming your monster
 ===================
 While your monster already has a name, we can replace it with a nickname by setting another variable.
-If we wanted to nickname our monster Morty, we would add the following line right after the ```element = MonsterElement.Fire``` line:
+If we wanted to nickname our monster Morty, we would add the following line right after the ```element = MonsterElement``` line:

 	nickname = "Morty"